COALAIP/specs/coala-ip/README.md

 `Manifestation` type from schema.org's CreativeWork to allow the easy addition of properties.

-#### The Copyright Transfer

-- TODO:
-    - When a Creation is being transferred, expresses a Copyright transfer between parties
-    - Outline how this is working, what implications it has and so on

 ### The LCC Right `Entity`

 In comparison to all other RRM `Entity` types, the Right is by far the most interconnected.
 A